Arrive at any time.

 You didn't think the group was leaving before taking part in a wildlife drive through the Khama Sanctuary did you?
 Good, because there's not a chance.
 Get out there in an open air vehicle with a guide to spot some wildlife.

 Jump in the Lando and continue on to Maun, scroll through your camera roll checking those pictures while the land outside your window becomes more fertile as you approach the area of the Okavango Delta.
-You might be looking for something adventurous after a day of travel so choose to take a scenic flight over the delta to get those hearts thumping like the beat of African drums.

 Today is going to be busy, but fun and man do we wish we were going with you on this epic adventure.